dxatscale/sfpowerscripts/docs/_docs/Tasks/Testing Tasks/Analyse apex code using PMD.md

 * **Select the ruleset to be used for analysis(ruleset)**

-sfpowerkit comes with a default ruleset, Select the picklist to 'custom' if you want to utilize your own ruleset
+sfpowerkit comes with a default ruleset, Select the picklist to ‘custom’ if you want to utilize your own ruleset

 * **Path to the ruleset(rulesetpath)**